s-munro/HTTP-Movies-Assignment/README.md

 - _CHECK_ Create a component with a form to update the chosen movie
 - _CHECK_  Add a button in the movie component that routes you to your new route with the movies's id as the URL param
 - _CHECK_ The form should make a PUT request to the server when submitted
-- When the call comes back successfully, reset your form state and route the user to `/movies` where they will see the updated movie in the list
+- _CHECK_ When the call comes back successfully, reset your form state and route the user to `/movies` where they will see the updated movie in the list
 - (Editing the movie stars can be a stretch problem... don't worry about it now.
 Move on to the next step, and come back and solve this at the end)

 Movie object format: